Azriiii/Redux_project/README.md

 ---
 ### A Guide to i18n in React.js

-React i18n is a handy tool for translating and localizing React applications.
-It simplifies the process of making your app accessible to users from different languages and cultures.
+Due to a large client base and the need for multi-language support, we have decided to implement React i18n with a decentralized approach using a JSON file for storing all the translated text.
+This allows for efficient management and easy updates of translations, ensuring a seamless and accessible experience for users from different regions.
 With React i18n, managing translations becomes effortless.
 You can extract translatable text, organize it in a translation file, and seamlessly switch between languages.

 ### Getting Started with React i18n: Installation Guide: